It’s a Golden Opportunity: California’s Moment in Offshore Wind

 Offshore Wind Supplier Day Sponsorship

-Offshore Wind Supplier Day: California Edition will bring together 100+ California companies participating in or interested in joining the rapidly growing U.S. offshore wind supply chain.
+Southern California Supplier Day will bring together 100+ California and West Coast companies participating in or interested in joining the rapidly growing U.S. offshore wind supply chain.
 Supplier Day offers your company the opportunity to showcase your products and services directly to industry professionals with purchasing power.
 Download our Sponsorship Opportunities PDF to learn more.

 HEALTH AND SAFETY GUIDELINES